ossf/community/project-security-insights-spec/README.md

 **Mitigation:** The contributors' PRs to `SECURITY-INSIGHTS.yml` should be carefully reviewed and approved by the maintainers.
 In addition, the maintainers could decide to not accept direct contributions to the `SECURITY-INSIGHTS.yml`.

+## missing pull-request review or lacks in the review process

 ### Missing pull-request review or lacks in the review process